 The Expanding Universe

 The Universe is composed of matter and energy.
-All of the matter in the universe now as in the Universe when it formed.
-There is evidence to support that scientists are able to estimate the age of the Universe in tow ways:
+All of the matter in the Universe now has been in the Universe since it formed.
+There is evidence to support that scientists are able to estimate the age of the Universe in two ways:

 - Nebula (gas and dust) exist in space and are remnants from the formation of the universe.